Skip to content

 \[ \frac{\sigma^2}{2} S^2 \frac{d^2 \tilde{V}}{dS^2} + r S \frac{d \tilde{V}}{dS} - (r + p) \, \tilde{V} = -\Phi(S) \]

-This is a second-order ODE in \(S\).
-The time variable has been completely eliminated.
-Note the contrast with the Fourier and Mellin approaches, which eliminate the spatial variable and leave an ODE in time.
+a second-order ODE in \(S\) — the time variable has been completely eliminated.
+This is the mirror of Fourier/Mellin, which eliminate the spatial variable and leave an ODE in time.

 The Euler-Cauchy Structure